How to clean old coins

 How to clean old coins if they might be valuable

-Well, the simple answer to how to clean old coins is that if the coin is remotely rare or remotely collectable then you shouldn't clean it at all.
-Coins develop a surface covering called patina which dulls the coin over time though it doesn't necessarily mean that the detail on the coin isn't still well defined or that the coin has become less desirable by collectors.
-It is caused by exposure to oxygen (or 'oxidation').
-Coin collectors expect to see some patina on old coins and it actually adds to the appeal of good quality rare coins.
-It's quite a subtle thing patination but to the untrained eye or the younger collector, patina is boring and hides the shininess.
+Coins develop a surface covering called patina which dulls the coin over time though it doesn’t necessarily mean that the detail on the coin isn’t still well defined or that the coin has become less desirable by collectors.
+It is caused by exposure to oxygen (or ‘oxidation’).

-If you have found a coin out in mud, or in a river (perhaps by using a metal detector) and it is encrusted with dirt then you may, of course, try cleaning it under a tap being careful not to rub it or scratch it.
-If it is really dirty then you might want to try using a very soft brush being careful not to scratch it.
-If you think it might be really old or important and you're not confident you know how to clean old coins, you should get in touch with a local historical society or museum and ask their advice before you set upon it.
+However, if you think it might be really old or important and you’re not confident you know how to clean old coins, you should get in touch with a local historical society or museum and ask their advice before you set upon it.

 If you decide that you really do want to clean a coin and you don't care about the fact that it will lose value then there are various acidic chemicals that you can soak it in which should bring it up in a lovely shine.
 Common chemicals that are good for cleaning coins are: